What is NRR?

 However, the continued reliance on new customer acquisitions to uphold MRR is not a sustainable business model, so assuming from the MRR alone that the company is in good shape could be a mistake.

-On the other hand, Company B acquired zero new MRR in the month – which we assumed for illustrative purposes.
+On the other hand, Company B acquired zero new MRR in the month, which we assumed was for illustrative purposes.

-Still, the ending MRR is identical between the two competitors, and the NRR is much higher for Company B from the greater expansion MRR and less churned MRR, implying more customer satisfaction and an increased likelihood of continued long-term recurring revenue.
+Still, the ending MRR is identical between the two competitors, and the NRR is much higher for Company B from the more significant expansion MRR and less churned MRR, implying more customer satisfaction and an increased likelihood of continued long-term recurring revenue.

-In conclusion, the insights derived from analyzing the net revenue retention (NRR) of our two SaaS companies is that Company B’s future growth potential appears to be less reliant on acquiring new customers because of its greater expansion MRR and lesser churned MRR.
+In conclusion, the insights derived from analyzing the net revenue retention (NRR) of our two SaaS companies is that Company B’s future growth potential appears to be less reliant on acquiring new customers because of its more significant expansion MRR and lesser churned MRR.